Berg0162/Tacx-Virtual-Shifting/README.md

 This project is designed for legacy Tacx **smart** trainers that do not natively support VS.

-Tested so far:
+Tested so far on my own trainer:

-- Tacx Neo (T2800)
+- Tacx Neo (T2800) of the first generation (about september 2015).

 Expected compatibility:

-- Tacx Flux S (T2900S)
-- Tacx Flux 2 (T2980)
-- Most **smart** Tacx FE-C compatible trainers without VS-enabled firmware.
+- Most **smart** Tacx FE-C compatible trainers without VS-enabled firmware like:
+  - Genius Smart,
+  - Bushido Smart,
+  - Vortex Smart,
+  - Flow Smart,
+  - Satori Smart
+  - and NEO

-⚠️ If you test this on another model, please share your results in an issue or pull request so we can update the list.
+⚠️ If you test this on another model, please share your results in an issue so we can update the list.

 ## ⚡ Getting Started
 1. **Install Arduino IDE 2.x** → [Download here](https://www.arduino.cc/en/software).